cajal/microns-nda-access/README.md

 ## Known Issues

-- For Windows and Mac (where you have to allocate memory ahead of time) you might need to allocate 8-12 GB to Docker to ensure you aren't running into the upper limits of the default allocated memory usage.
+- For Windows and Mac (where you have to allocate memory ahead of time for Docker) you might need to allocate 8-12 GB to Docker to ensure you aren't running into the upper limits of the default allocated memory limits.
 Otherwise you might run into a "Lost Connection to MYSQL database" exception, which can be temporarily fixed by restarting the notebook kernel.